|

 Rename a Button or Menu item

-1. Click the button to the right side of any menu item.
+1. Click the edit button to the right side of any menu item.

 2. View the top of the screen.
 You will now see the menu item details listed